Autor: Alfonso

 ‘Deficiencies’ that broke FCC commenting system in net neutrality fight detailed by GAO

 Today marks the conclusion of a years-long saga that started when John Oliver did a segment on Net Neutrality that was so popular that it brought the FCC’s comment system to its knees.
-Two years later it is finally near addressing all the issues brought
+Two years later it is finally near addressing all the issues brought up in an investigation from the General Accountability Office.

 Matt Ocko saw COVID-19 coming: Here’s what his venture firm is doing about it